xunker/Goodall/README.md

 Goodall provides an easy interface for documenting your API while you write your integration tests.

 It is compatible with Rspec, Cucumber and test-unit, as well as others.
+It currently supports JSON and XML APIs, but modules can be easily written to handler other types.

-Goodall is named after Jane Goodall who has spent her life observing and documenting the behviour of chimpanzees.
+Goodall is named after researcher Jane Goodall, who has spent her life observing and documenting the behviour of chimpanzees.

 ## Purpose